 - Zinc is an essential trace mineral that plays a role in more than a hundred enzymatic reactions in the body.
 It’s needed for healthy cell division, and it acts like an antioxidant, fighting free radical damage and slowing the aging process.

 - Zinc deficiency is now known to be an important malnutrition problem worldwide, and inadequate intake of zinc foods is one of the main causes.
-Compared to adults, infants, children, adolescents, pregnant and lactating women are most at risk for a zinc deficiency.

-- Eating enough zinc foods boosts your eye health, reduces inflammation, fights oxidative stress, boosts the health of your heart and skin, promotes muscle growth, and helps balance your hormones.
+- Eating enough zinc foods boosts your eye health, reduces inflammation, fights oxidative stress, boosts the health of your heart and skin, promotes muscle growth and helps balance your hormones.

 Get FREE Access!